 - Remove unnecessary bytes from images via Smush.it.

 Atlantic.net knows how fundamentally important speed is to success online – not just for happy users but for happy search engines as well.
 We want you to do everything you can to speed up your site, but we can help you on our end as well.
-Besides offering the SSD Cloud Hosting, and popular applications like Cloud Hosting, we also encourage you to Speed-test us now to experience our commitment to delivering your website rapidly worldwide.
+Atlantic.Net offers website hosting including HIPAA-Compliant WordPress Hosting, and we encourage you to Speed-test us now to experience our commitment to delivering your website rapidly worldwide.

 By Moazzam Adnan; comic words by Kent Roberts & art by Leena Cruz.